Yin-Yin/SAP-Open-UI5-art-explorer/README.md

 ## Known bugs:
  - If you open a style through the frontpage the featured flag is not working.
  - Sometimes a picture is loaded twice.
 It looks as like nothing has happened. > It would be good to avoid this.
+ - Intro Page is scrolling down every time the site loads
+ - only the first 60 (?) images of one style is loaded (there needs to be a mechanism that loads more images)

 ## ToDos